503Dev/mapache3d/docs/contributing.rst

 Documentation
 -------------

-All of mariner's documentation (including this document!) is hosted on the mariner repository itself under the ``docs/`` directory.
+All of mapache's documentation (including this document!) is hosted on the mapache repository itself under the ``docs/`` directory.
 We use `Read the Docs
 <https://readthedocs.org/>`_ to host our documentation, which is formatted with
 `reStructuredText
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.